Mark Santangeli

 The CSX is a recognised stock exchange for the purposes of the HM Revenue & Customs, a member of the Intermarket Surveillance Group and an affiliate member of the International Organisation of Securities Commissions.

-The CSX commenced operations in 1997 under The Cayman Islands Stock Exchange Company Law, 1996 (the Law) with primary functions as a specialist exchange in listing specialist debt, equity securities, offshore funds, Eurobonds, derivative warrants and depositary receipts.
+The CSX commenced operations in 1997 and is governed by the Stock Exchange Company Act (Revised) of the Cayman Islands (the Act).
+It primarily functions as a specialist exchange in listing specialist debt, equity securities, offshore funds, Eurobonds, derivative warrants and depositary receipts.

-The Law confers self-regulatory powers on the CSX as an exchange, subject to supervision and regulation by the Stock Exchange Authority.
-The Stock Exchange Authority is an autonomous body established as the dedicated regulator for the CSX under the Law.
+The Act confers self-regulatory powers on the CSX as an exchange, subject to supervision and regulation by the Stock Exchange Authority.
+The Stock Exchange Authority is an autonomous body established as the dedicated regulator for the CSX under the Act.

 The CSX is located in George Town in Grand Cayman and operates in a remote environment with Deutsche Boerse's Xetra® trading platform which it monitors centrally.
 Based on the industry-driven and international messaging standard FIX protocol (Financial Information eXchange protocol), the Xetra® FIX Gateway offers simple and flexible access to all Xetra® markets based around the world.
 All CSX listings and trading information can be accessed from the CSX's dedicated pages on the Bloomberg network and on its website www.csx.ky.